 In 1951, the Thai Silk Company Limited was officially registered as a company.
 Thompson continued to work with the local weavers in Ban Krua, who helped him produce some of the most exquisite fabrics.

 In 1967, Thompson took a holiday to the Cameron Highlands with some friends.
-While there, on Sunday March 26th, he went for a walk from which he never returned.
+While there, Sunday 26th March, he went for a walk from which he never returned.
 His disappearance triggered a major search operation, the biggest the region had seen, with 400 men dispatched to search, but to no avail.
 No remains of Thompson were ever found.
 Abounding theories surrounded his disappearance, ranging from kidnapping, assassination, tiger attacks and suggestions that he simply lost his way.
 While the name Jim Thompson may be synonymous with silk, in Malaysia it is his legendary disappearance that continues to puzzle generations.
 The truth remains a mystery to this day.